 Property management is a lot of work.
 Matt loves his job, but it’s a lot of moving parts.
 He talks to owners, tenants, government agencies, vendors, and suppliers on a daily basis.
 There are late nights and early mornings, and people usually only call their property manager when things go wrong.
 This job is full of problem-solving, which can be great for you to exercise your brain.

 It really depends if you have the right personality for the job.
 Though some people would hate the constant problems every time the phone rings, for someone like Matt, it’s actually fun to solve tenants’ problems and get things fixed.
 He gets to speak with all kinds of people and hear all sorts of stories, which can be rewarding as well.

 What does Matt recommend if you want to get into property management?
-First he recommends doing something with “pop income” — e.g. being an agent or mortgage broker, or someone else that earns commissions.
+First, he recommends doing something with “pop income” -- e.g. being an agent or mortgage broker, or someone else that earns commissions.
 Then, once you have enough saved, start being a property manager.
-In that way, it’s a lot like being an agent — you should save money before starting, and you do best working for yourself.
-And lastly, remember the 3 P’s – Patience, Positive attitude, and Problem solving skills.
+In that way, it’s a lot like being an agent -- you should save money before starting, and you do the best working for yourself.
+And lastly, remember the 3 P’s - Patience, Positive attitude, and Problem-solving skills.
 Keep these in mind and you’ll be a great property manager!

 Real Estate Agent and Trainer, Robert Rico, interviews Matt Williams, Real Estate Advisor and Property Manager.
 This interview takes a deep look into the career of property management.
 Do you want to see more video blogs?
 Subscribe here!